Low End Mac's Online Tech Journal

 How Much Hard Drive Space Does Safe Sleep Use?

-The sleepimage file will take as much drive space as the amount of physical RAM installed in your Mac.
+The sleepimage file will take exactly as much drive space as the amount of physical RAM installed in your Mac.
 If your hard drive does not have sufficient free space for the sleepimage file, it will not create it.
 The file will be deleted when you shut down or restart your Mac.

 Do I Have to Enable Safe Sleep?